Tyresö Palace

 During the 1770s the palace was modernized and the first English garden in Sweden was created.
 Planned by the garden architect Fredrik Magnus Piper, it is a mixture of an English park, a Swedish floral meadow and images from a fairy tale - with the ancient forest as its ultimate source of inspiration.
 The extensive, apparently natural landscape gardens still exist today.
 Today Tyresö Palace is a museum.

-Marquis Claes Lagergren purchased Tyresö Palace in 1892.
+(Papal) Marquis Claes Lagergren purchased Tyresö Palace in 1892.
 Assisted by architect Isak Gustaf Clason, the Marquis rebuilt the palace in a national romantic style, inspired by original drawings from the 17th century.
 The Marquis wanted the palace kept as a living document of Swedish history, and after he died in 1930, he left Tyresö Palace to a museum foundation, the Nordic Museum (Swedish: Nordiska museet).
 Today the Nordic Museum owns the palace, which is open for guided tours during the summer.